szabgab/rust.code-maven.com/slides/rust/struct.md

 {/aside}

-## From and Into for String and &str
+## Converting between types: The From and Into traits
 {id: from-and-into}
 {i: from}
 {i: into}

 You have probably seen code using `::from()` or `.into()` in some code.
 These are methods of the From and Into traits.
 You always implement only one of them.

 ## From and Into for String and &str
 {id: from-and-into-for-string}